What is the Difference Between Gold ETF vs Gold Mutual Fund?

 What are Gold ETFs?

-Gold ETFs or Gold Exchange Traded Funds are funds that aim to invest in gold 99.5% purity and generate income.
+Gold ETFs or Gold Exchange Traded Funds are designed to track the price of gold with 99.5% purity.
 These Gold ETFs can be an easy way to own gold without the hassle of physically buying and storing the precious metal.
-Imagine tiny gold bars, each represented by a unit of an ETF.
+Each unit of a Gold ETF represents a portion of the value of gold.
 Like all ETFs, the worth of a gold ETF varies depending on market dynamics and factors related to supply and demand.
 ETFs are similar to mutual funds but can be bought and sold on the stock market.
 However, if you wish to buy Gold ETFs, then you need to open a demat account.
+You can utilise smallcase to open a demat account.

 What are Gold Mutual Funds?